-The assumptions in the Plan, related to retirement of CHP resources from an electrical system that relies on balance and diversity of resources are not consistent with a responsible balancing of diversified generation assets.
+The CPUC assumptions to be used in transmission planning, related to retirement of CHP resources from an electrical system that relies on balance and diversity of resources, are not consistent with a responsible balancing of diversified generation assets.
 CHP projects are generally located at unique thermal and electric demand locations, and eliminating these existing, efficient resources is imprudent for balancing the State's complex interests.